 We are very grateful to our allies in the legislature for all of their efforts in support of sensible cannabis policies, and we’d especially like to thank Laura Subin, the Necrason Group, and all our allies at the Vermont Coalition to Regulate Marijuana for their hard work.

-Automatic expungement bill proceeds to governor's desk; it would also decriminalize possession of cannabis in amounts that are up to twice the legal limit
+Gov. Scott signs automatic expungement bill; it will also decriminalize possession of cannabis in amounts that are about twice the legal limit

-If S. 234 is enacted, possession of up to two ounces of cannabis, 10 grams of hashish, four mature plants, and eight immature plants would become a $100 fine for a first offense.
+Under the provisions of S. 234, possession of up to two ounces of cannabis, 10 grams of hashish, four mature plants, and eight immature plants will become a $100 fine for a first offense.
 The fine would increase to $200 for a second offense and $500 for a third offense.
 For adults 21 and older, possession of up to an ounce of cannabis, five grams of hashish, two mature plants, and four immature plants has been legal since 2018.

 Medical cannabis laws have improved over time

-On June 8, 2017, Gov. Phil Scott signed S. 16, a bill that significantly improved patients’ access to Vermont’s medical marijuana program.
+On June 8, 2017, Gov. Phil Scott signed S. 16, a bill that significantly improved patients’ access to Vermont’s medical cannabis program.
 The bill added post-traumatic stress disorder (PTSD), Parkinson’s disease, and Crohn’s disease to the list of qualifying conditions.
 It also authorized an additional dispensary (bringing the statewide total to five), and it allowed existing dispensaries to open one additional location each.
-When the patient registry reaches 7,000, a sixth dispensary (which can also have a second location) will be authorized.
+If the patient registry reaches 7,000, a sixth dispensary (which can also have a second location) will then be authorized.